Frequently Asked Questions

 What is your cancellation policy?

 The Surrey Sailing Club is sometimes forced to cancel courses due to insufficient enrolment or other reasons.
-If this occurs, you will be notified and have the option of a full refund, or a spot in another course at SSC.
+If this occurs, you will be notified as early as possible and have the option of a full refund, or a spot in another course at SSC.
+Registrations made in error and/or contrary to course descriptions and/or requirements are NOT exempt from this policy.

 What if the course that I want to register for is full?